savarin/rateflask/README.md

 To run the production version locally, run `python app.py` (or `sudo python app.py` should there be permission errors) in terminal from the repo directory.
-Direct your browser to `0.0.0.0:8000` to view the app, and to `0.0.0.0:8000/refresh` to update the data.
+Direct your browser to `0.0.0.0:8000` to view the app, and to `0.0.0.0:8000/refresh` to update the data (requires Lending Club login).
 For debugging, run `python app.py debug`.

 To test if the installation has been successful, run `python test.py` from the same location.
 To run the model against the validation set, run `python test.py